 Provisional voting is designed to allow a voter whose name does not appear on the list of registered voters due to an administrative error to vote.
-The provisional voting process involves an affidavit that (1) the voter must complete stating the reasons he or she is qualified to vote; and (2) is used if the voter’s registration cannot be verified by the polling place election officials OR does not present one of the acceptable forms of photo ID.
+The provisional voting process involves an affidavit that (1) the voter must complete stating the reasons he or she is qualified to vote; and (2) is used if the voter’s registration cannot be verified by the polling place election officials OR does not present one of the seven (7) acceptable forms of photo ID OR does not have a reasonable impediment or difficulty to obtaining one of the seven (7) acceptable forms of photo ID.
+A voter does not have a reasonable impediment or difficulty if either (1) there is no reasonable impediment or difficulty preventing the voter from obtaining one of the acceptable forms of photo ID, regardless of whether the voter presents one of the forms of supporting identification to the polling place, or (2) there is such a reasonable impediment or difficulty, but the voter fails to present one of the forms of supporting identification at the polling place.

 Please note that registering with a federal post card application (typically used by the military and overseas voters) is now treated as a request for permanent registration.
 There are also special provisions for military and overseas voters that are available on our website.
 However, military and overseas voters are welcome to use the regular registration and early voting by mail process available to all voters away from their home county on Election Day.